 Well, there’s no reason that lucky person can’t be you.
 I’m sure you have many of the skills that can get you ahead.
 But when it comes to work, attitudes and perspectives play a huge role in shaping your experience.

-And the good news is that you can actually reshape your attitudes and perspective.
-Sometimes just a small well-targeted shift, can make a big difference when feeling angry at work.
-It may take time and practice.
-But starting today, you can commit to creating a better environment for yourself — right where you are.
+And the good news is people can reshape attitudes and perspective.
+Sometimes just a small well-targeted shift can make a big difference when feeling angry at work.
+It may take time & practice.
+But starting today you can commit to creating a better environment for yourself — right where you are.

-And, as much as you may be thinking “man, this is crap”, you really can open the door to a life that more often than not gives you the shiny side of the lollipop.
+And, as much as you may be thinking “man, this is crap”, you really can open the door to a life that more often than not gives you the shinier side of the lollipop.
+Even away from work.
 I’ve seen it happen.
 And I’ve worked the same magic for myself.
 Though I admit it doesn’t happen overnight.

 What goes on when feeling angry at work